icbmisutb/Picbmis2019/exampleSite/content/about/journal.md

 +++
 Title = "About the Journal"
-Summary = "Basic information about the journal"
-Date = "2020-07-18T09:00:00+10:00"
+Summary = "Basic information about the Proceedings" Date = "2020-07-18T09:00:00+10:00"

 canonicalurl = ""